Familial IPF Research Study: APPLe

 What are the goals of the study?

 The overall goal of the APPLe study is to determine how common genetic variants and environmental risk factors predispose to the development and natural history of pulmonary fibrosis.
-In order to address our goal, we will enroll a group of participants that have at least one first degree relative with pulmonary fibrosis and at least one additional family member with pulmonary fibrosis.
+In order to address our goal, we have enrolled a group of participants that have at least one first degree relative with pulmonary fibrosis and at least one additional family member with pulmonary fibrosis.
 By studying this unique group, we will learn more about how different types of risk factors (e.g., genes, the environment) interact to lead to pulmonary fibrosis.
 Importantly, we hope to understand and study the disease before the lung is irreversibly scarred.

 doctor-sharing-good-news-with-patient